 Bridge with Other MQTT Services

 MQTT Broker data integration provides EMQX with functionality to connect to another EMQX cluster or another MQTT service for message bridge, enabling cross-network, cross-service data interaction and communication.
-This page introduces the working principle of the MQTT message bridge in EMQX Platform and offers practical guidance on creating and verifying message bridges.
+This page introduces the working principle of the MQTT message bridge in EMQX Cloud and offers practical guidance on creating and verifying message bridges.

 How It Works